Hi! My name is… Tanaza

 We’re struggling (or “Tanaz-ing”?) to bring software and hardware disaggregation in the wireless industry, and we’re doing it with our cloud-based wireless access controller (app.tanaza.com) and with our operating system TanazaOS, which allows communication between the devices and the cloud.

-For more details about our “struggle” for software and hardware disaggregation, read my previous article on Medium; and if you want to “join the army”get in touch or wait for further news, as we’re going to publish more in the next few months about our activities to bring disaggregation in this market.
+For more details about our “struggle” for software and hardware disaggregation, read my previous article; and if you want to “join the army”get in touch or wait for further news, as we’re going to publish more in the next few months about our activities to bring disaggregation in this market.

 So, the new platform will be called Tanaza, exactly as the company is named.
 The operating system (OS) that runs on devices, allowing them to be controlled through Tanaza, is consequently named TanazaOS.

 But… what about the “old” Tanaza?
 Well, we are still in love with it and we know that many people are, as well.
 Everything in the cloud.tanaza.com platform will remain the same and all functionalities will remain operational, but that product will be renamed “Tanaza Classic“.

 You may have noticed that our website https://www.tanaza.com was recently edited to reflect this change.

 You’ll probably ask yourself which are the exact differences in terms of features and capabilities between Tanaza and Tanaza Classic, between TanazaOS and the Tanaza Classic Firmware.
 Well, these are the topic for our next blog posts… so stay tuned!